 Azure Data Catalog is a fully managed cloud service.
 It lets users discover the data sources they need and understand the data sources they find.
 At the same time, Data Catalog helps organizations get more value from their existing investments.

 With Data Catalog, any user (analyst, data scientist, or developer) can discover, understand, and consume data sources.
 Data Catalog includes a crowdsourcing model of metadata and annotations.
 It is a single, central place for all of an organization's users to contribute their knowledge and build a community and culture of data.

 Discovery challenges for data consumers

 Traditionally, discovering enterprise data sources has been an organic process based on tribal knowledge.
 For companies that want to get the most value from their information assets, this approach presents numerous challenges:

-- Users might not be aware that a data source exists unless they come into contact with it as part of another process.
+- Users might not know that a data source exists unless they come into contact with it as part of another process.
 There is no central location where data sources are registered.